-Retinoids have anti-wrinkle properties and can strengthen skin, prevent transepidermal water loss, and even protect collagen production.
+Retinoids have anti-wrinkle properties and can strengthen skin, preventing transepidermal water loss, and even protecting collagen production.

 With these essential benefits, it makes sense to incorporate them into your skincare routine for smoother, more protected skin.
 But for retinol vs. Retin-A, which one is better, and what should you consider when making the best choice for your skin?

 Unless you have acne, you won’t be able to get Retin-A, except for in cases where your dermatologist is willing to prescribe it for aging.
 People who have sensitive skin or skin conditions such as eczema aren’t generally good candidates for Retin-A. While retinol isn’t as good at treating acne as Retin-A, it does provide some benefits for acne while also helping improve the appearance of fine lines and wrinkles.

 It’s essential to take your skin type and concern into account when considering retinol vs. Retin-A. If YOU have acne and wrinkles, Retin-A may be an option for you.
 However, if you experience dry or sensitive skin, retinol products will likely be a better pick for you.

 YOU should only use both retinol and Retin-A at night.
 If you’re using Retin-A during the day, you must avoid the sun.
 You should also “avoid harsh exfoliants and soaps”, and always use sunscreen.
 Experts also currently don’t advise using Retin-A if you’re pregnant or breastfeeding.

 Remember that while Retin-A works faster, you see results sooner.
 And when it’s harsher on the skin, you may need a more extended time to adjust to the product.
 While burning, itching, peeling, sensitivity, or redness are all normal when first using Retin-A, you should contact your dermatologist if you experience severe dryness, peeling, redness, pain, or skin irritation.